willjgriff/llm-unlearned-ablation/README.md

 ## Method

 Huggingface provides [access to checkpointed unlearned Llama 3.2 1B models](https://huggingface.co/open-unlearning).
 These models have first been trained on fake author profiles from [the TOFU dataset](https://locuslab.github.io/tofu/).
 They have then "unlearned" a portion of that data using IDK-NLL and NPO unlearning methods amongst others.
-I calculated the refusal directions on the unlearned models by taking the mean activation between forgotten and retained questions at the last token position before generation.
+I calculated the refusal directions on the unlearned models by taking the difference in mean activations between forgotten and retained questions at the last token position before generation.
 I then used a linear probe for each model, trained on the TOFU forget and retain set questions, to identify which layers are most linearly separable.
 With this I applied steering to the suggested layers with multiple coefficients to try and recover unlearned fake author profiles.

 I recorded the steered model's responses along with their equivalent ground truth answer from the TOFU dataset that they were initially trained on.
 With this I calculated their ROUGE score which gives a rough numerical value representing how similar the responses are.
 Finally I manually checked a number of the higher scoring responses to ensure they actually recovered as indicated.